Shephelah

 The Shephelah (הַשְּפֵלָה) or Shfela (הַשְּׁפֵלָה), or the Judaean Foothills (שְׁפֵלַת יְהוּדָה), is a transitional region of soft-sloping rolling hills in south-central Israel stretching over 10-15 km between the Judaean Mountains and the Coastal Plain.
-The different use of the term "Judean Plain", as either defining just the Coastal Plain segment stretching along the Judaean Mountains, or also including, or only referring to, the Shfela, often creates grave confusion.
+The different use of the term "Judean Plain", as either defining just the Coastal Plain segment stretching along the Judaean Mountains, or also including, or only referring to, the Shfela, often creates confusion.

 Today the Shfela is largely rural with many farms, but the cities of Ashdod, Ashkelon, Rehovot, Beit Shemesh, and Kiryat Gat roughly surround it.

 The Bible assigned land in the Shfela to the tribes of Judah and Dan.

 Biblical references

 The Shfela is mentioned many times in the Hebrew Bible.
 In the King James Version, its name tends to be translated as 'vale' or 'valley'.
 The Shfela was the site of many biblical battles.
 During the Bar Kokhba revolt, hollowed out hills were connected to form elaborate bunker systems for the combat with the Romans.